SURVIVING THE PEACE

 These are measures that any relatively well-functioning democracy has already implemented.
 They are also all guidelines that have been routinely violated—sometimes in quite imaginative ways (see my report on the 2022 general elections

 here).
 It is hard to imagine how any of the crooked political operators in Bosnia-Herzegovina can object to the measures with a semblance of propriety, but they have found ways.
 For example, Čović said that the measures are "not necessary and not acceptable," because they "render the role of Parliament and the democratic selection of representatives senseless."
 It's true, as others have pointed out, that the Bosnian government, in a sovereign state, should have formulated these rules on their own.
 But they didn't.
-I see Schmidt's measures, coming on the heels of the European Council decision, to be a way of advancing the rule of law—and that, in advance of October's upcoming local elections.
+I see Schmidt's measures, coming on the heels of the European Council decision, to be a way of advancing the rule of law—and that could be significant, in advance of October's upcoming local elections.

 The strongest reaction was from RS President Dodik and his SNSD colleagues.
 Dodik suggested that "the colonial administration annul all the decisions of the fake Schmidt within seven days" and if not, "our representatives will call a session of the Bosnian Parliamentary Assembly to do so, and to forbid Bosnian organs of government to implement them, and to forbid Schmidt's legal Acts to be published."
 Dodik further advocated that the CIK be "disabled as a para-state institution," and that the ambassadors of Great Britain and the US, along with Schmidt, be declared "enemies of the people" and expelled from Bosnia.
 Dodik threatened that if this does not happen, then RS representatives will interrupt their work and withdraw from state-level institutions—as they have already withdrawn from the Constitutional Court.